iramirezc-learning/ydkjs-self-evaluation/ydkjs-02-scope-and-closures/quizzes/book2-chap1-quiz.answers.md

 ##### 8. What are the rules for traversing a nested Scope?

-> Engine starts at the currently executing Scope, then looks for a variable there, if not found, keeps going up one level an so on util it reaches the outermost **global** scope and stops whether it finds the variable or not.
+> _engine starts at the currently executing Scope, then looks for a variable there, if not found, keeps going up one level an so on util it reaches the outermost **global** scope and stops whether it finds the variable or not._

 ##### 9. What would be the output for the following snippets?